VulnerabilityHistoryProject/vhp-writing/articles/ui-spoofing.md

 ---
-title: Lock-alike: UI Spoofing in Chrome
+title: Lock-alike&colon; UI Spoofing in Chrome
 art: lock-alike.jpg
 blurb: |
   Chrome once allowed users to put the lock emoji in the search bar that made it look like the connection was secure.